BBaysinger/bb-portfolio/README.md

   - Automatic EC2 diagnostics/log dumps when a restart step fails.
 - This is the path that keeps bbaysinger.com online today.

-### Lagoon (future blue/green/red orchestrator)

-- Codename **Lagoon** refers to the next version of the orchestrator: multi-instance blue/green (plus a “red” staging lane), traffic hand-offs, and richer observability hooks.
-- The Terraform modules, scripts, and documentation live under `infra-lagoon/` and `deploy-lagoon/`, but the feature is intentionally disabled while the single-host flow remains primary.
-- What Lagoon will bring once re-enabled:
-  - Dual (eventually tri) EC2 pools with automatic tagging, health checks, and Elastic IP rotation.
-  - Coordinated GitHub Actions workflows that build, validate, and promote candidates without manual SSH.
-  - Detailed cutover reports + rollback switch to fall back to the previous color instantly.
-  - A dedicated repository so infra-as-product can evolve independently of the portfolio UI.
-- Until that future cutover happens, treat any mention of Lagoon/blue-green as roadmap documentation rather than a feature you can run today.

 ## 🧰 Deployment conveniences catalog

 All root `npm` scripts are grouped below by intent.
 Most have dry‑run or detached variants; destructive operations are guarded.
 For full details and edge‑case flags see [`deploy/DEPLOYMENT.md`](./deploy/DEPLOYMENT.md).